pre6/Scheduling-from-Appointy/README.md

 After 2 years of working part-time at the tutoring center, I was asked to revise the tool before I left for good.
 By this point, I had gained more experience in programming and a much deeper understanding of Python, especially with libraries like Pandas.
 My earlier code, which had become inefficient and ugly, needed to be reworked.

-- **Reflection on the Old Code**: Looking back, the code was actually horrible, down to the logic choices I had made.
+Looking back, the code was actually horrible, down to the logic choices I had made.
 Why on earth would I use dictionaries and transfrom strings in the csv files instead of using pandas and creating a dataframe?
 It accomodated excels infamous date format conversions, but it really didn't need to.
 I should have read the file and then wrote a new one, not doing some weird gymnastics on the file I had at hand.
 Also I had some really convoluted logic that created the columns, it really makes me wanna throw up.
 Anywaysssss.

-- **Used Pandas**: With gaining a brain cell, I realized I could simplify everything by doing all the transformations in Pandas, rather than relying on Excel or complicated logic.
+With gaining a brain cell, I realized I could simplify everything by doing all the transformations in Pandas, rather than relying on Excel or complicated logic.
 The code would be shorter, more efficient, and more flexible.

 ## Rewriting the Code: From 700 Lines to 350

 With this new brain cell, I rewrote the program in just **350 lines of code** (down from 700+).
 I made the following improvements:

-- **Dynamic Transformations**: The transformations now work in a dynamic way, which means the program can adjust more easily to changing data formats.
+The transformations now work in a dynamic way, which means the program can adjust more easily to changing data formats.
 It in a sense is more rigid.
 It would place down a students name at a corresponding time, not calculating the cell which it should be in which sounds crazy but thats how I did it the first way.

-- **No More Weird Logic**: I eliminated the old, confusing logic and replaced it with cleaner, more efficient Pandas code.
+I eliminated the old, confusing logic and replaced it with cleaner, more efficient Pandas code.

-- **Simplicity and Maintainability**: The new version of the program is far more maintainable and easier to update, ensuring that it can adapt to future changes.
+The new version of the program is far more maintainable and easier to update, ensuring that it can adapt to future changes.

 ## The Final Version

 The updated program does exactly what it’s supposed to: **it takes the output from Appointy (a scheduling system), processes the CSV data, and creates an Excel sheet that resembles Appointy’s UI**.
-This feature was especially important during the COVID-19 pandemic when we needed to:
+This feature was especially important during the COVID-19 pandemic,

-- **Reorder cells**: So we could easily assign students to desks and teachers.
-- **Adapt quickly to changes**: As the format of the schedule was updated regularly due to changing circumstances.
+### Key Features:
+- **Automated CSV to Excel Conversion**: Turned CSV data into a schedule format.
+- **Flexibility**: Allowed our team to handle the scheduling more efficiently, reducing errors.
+- **Added a Graphical User Inserface**: Used Tinker for better user friendly experience
+- **Used a more Dynamical Logic**: Better for frequent changes

 ## Lessons Learned